laiti/ruuvistack/README.md

 #### Create bucket and config

+Replace <token> with your InfluxDB token.
 The `-r 1825d` sets the retention period for the data.
 Adjust this according to your free disk space.

+TODO: what is token?
+TODO: does docker-compose need altering in order to connect to InfluxDB?

 ```
 influx config create --config-name ruuvi --host-url http://localhost:8086 --token <token> --active